Maharashtra Ministers’ visit to Belagavi next week not good: K'taka CM Bommai | Law-Order

 - India

-To a question, Bommai said the drinking water project in Jat Taluk in Maharashtra should take place.

-"The Kannada-speaking people in Jat Taluk of Maharashtra have been suffering for drinking water.
-In such a situation, the Maharashtra government has said that it has planned drinking water project.
-Let that project happen and people in that region get water," Bommai said.

 The Chief Minister had said in the past that the Panchayats of Jat Taluk had passed a resolution requesting merger of their Taluk with Karnataka in the wake of severe water crisis.
-As Maharashtra raked up the Belagavi issue, Bommai said it would revisit the resolution passed by Jat Taluk Panchayats.
+As Maharashtra raked up the Belagavi issue, Bommai said there would be a review of the resolution passed by Jat Taluk Panchayats.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)